nuitrcs/SQL_workshops/intermediate_sql.md

 ### Exercise 3

-a) Select the patient\_id of patients attended by a cardiologist.
+a) Select the patient\_id and diagnosis of all patients in the database (even if the diagnosis is missing).
-b) Select the first and last name of patients who have been admitted, but don't have a diagnosis record.
+b) Are there doctors who have not seen a patient?

 ### `FULL OUTER JOIN`